 Did you know that the average mum has just 17 minutes to herself per day?
-No wonder we feel tired, frazzled and exhausted.
+No wonder we feel tired, frazzled,and exhausted.
 When it comes to raising kids, they are a blessing.
 But, any mother will agree that they wish they had a little more ‘me’ time.
 There are some great ways that you can relax.
 You don’t have to ship the kids off to granny and granddads.
 Well, of course, you can if you have them close by.
-But, if you want to maximise some more ‘you’ time, there are some great things you can do in the home.
+But, if you want to maximize some more ‘you’ time, there are some great things you can do in the home.

 Create the Spa Experience at Home

 Creating a home spa experience doesn’t have to cost a fortune.
 Every parent in the world knows that taking a bath alone is a forgotten dream.
 Suddenly, you are sitting on bath toys and rubber ducks.
 But, make sure that you take the time to have a bubble bath.
 Once the kids are in bed, run a hot bath; add bubbles, oils and bath fizzers.
 Light candles.
 Sit in the dark.
 Listen to music.
 Apply a face pack and soothing eye treatments.
 Scentsy products have a broad range of products to create an alluring home spa experience.
 You don’t have to do this every night.
 But, making sure that you set aside a couple of nights per week for a relaxing bath is an excellent way to de-stress and feels good in the process.

 Leave the Chores, Just For Today